Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: The KONECT Toolbox

-The KONECT Toolbox\footnote{\href{http://konect.uni-koblenz.de/toolbox}{konect.uni-koblenz.de/toolbox}} for Matlab is a set of functions for the Matlab programming language\footnote{\href{http://www.mathworks.com/products/matlab/}{www.mathworks.com/products/matlab}} containing implementations of statistics, plots and other network analysis methods.
+The KONECT Toolbox\footnote{\href{https://github.com/kunegis/konect-toolbox}{https://github.com/kunegis/konect-toolbox}} for Matlab is a set of functions for the Matlab programming language\footnote{\href{http://www.mathworks.com/products/matlab/}{www.mathworks.com/products/matlab}} containing implementations of statistics, plots and other network analysis methods.
 The KONECT Toolbox is used to generate the numerical statistics and plots in this handbook as well as on the KONECT website.

 \paragraph{Installation} The KONECT Toolbox is provided as a directory containing *.m files.
 The directory can be added to the Matlab path using addpath() to be used.

 \paragraph{Usage} All functions have names beginning with \texttt{konect\_}.